Carbon accounting

 Carbon accounting (or greenhouse gas accounting) is a framework of methods to measure and track how much greenhouse gas (GHG) an organization emits.
 It can also be used to track projects or actions to reduce emissions in sectors such as forestry or renewable energy.
 Corporations, cities and other groups use these techniques to help limit climate change.
 Organizations will often set an emissions baseline, create targets for reducing emissions, and track progress towards them.
 The accounting methods enable them to do this in a more consistent and transparent manner.

-These techniques can also help understand the impacts of specific products and services by quantifying their GHG emissions throughout their lifecycle.
-This can promote more environmentally-friendly purchasing decisions.
-GHG accounting methods can help investors better understand the climate risks of companies they invest in.
-Corporate and community net-zero goals are also aided by accurate accounting methods.
-There is some evidence that programs that require GHG accounting have the effect of lowering emissions.

-GHG accounting is often done to address social responsibility concerns, or meet legal requirements.
-Other motivations include public rankings alongside other companies, financial due diligence, and potential cost savings.
-In addition, there are now many governments around the world that require various forms of reporting.
-Markets for buying and selling carbon credits also depend on accurate measurement of emissions and emission reductions.
+The main reasons for GHG accounting are to address social responsibility concerns or meet legal requirements.
+Public rankings of companies, financial due diligence and potential cost savings are other reasons.
+GHG accounting methods help investors better understand the climate risks of companies they invest in.
+They also help with net zero emission goals of corporations or communities.
+Many governments around the world require various forms of reporting.
+There is some evidence that programs that require GHG accounting help to lower emissions.
+Markets for buying and selling carbon credits depend on accurate measurement of emissions and emission reductions.
+These techniques can help to understand the impacts of specific products and services.
+They do this by quantifying their GHG emissions throughout their lifecycle (carbon footprint).

 These techniques can be used at different scales, from those of companies and cities, to the greenhouse gas inventories of entire nations.
-They typically involve a combination of measurements, calculations, estimates, and reporting.
-A variety of standards and guidelines can apply, including Greenhouse Gas Protocol and ISO 14064.
-These often organize emissions into three categories.
-The Scope 1 category covers direct emissions from an organization's facilities.
-Scope 2 covers emissions from electricity purchased by the organization.
-Scope 3 covers other indirect emissions, including those from general suppliers.
+They require measurements, calculations and estimates.
+A variety of standards and guidelines can apply, including the Greenhouse Gas Protocol and ISO 14064.
+These usually group the emissions into three categories.
+The Scope 1 category includes the direct emissions from an organization's facilities.
+Scope 2 includes the emissions from energy purchased by the organization.
+Scope 3 includes other indirect emissions, such as those from suppliers and from the use of the organization's products.

 There are a number of challenges in creating accurate accounts of greenhouse gas emissions.
 Scope 3 emissions, in particular, can be difficult to estimate.
-For project accounting, double counting of emission reductions can affect the credibility of renewable energy and forest preservation efforts.
-These limitations can, in turn, impact perceptions of progress on climate change.
-Methods are being developed to provide accuracy checks on self-reported data from companies and projects.
+For example, problems with additionality and double counting issues can affect the credibility of carbon offset schemes.
+Accuracy checks on accounting reports from companies and projects are important.
 Organizations like Climate Trace are now able to check reports against actual emissions via the use of satellite imagery and AI techniques.